mk3-14159/mk3-14159.github.io/docs/Knowledge/Models/Biological/naturalSelection.md

 ```

 - Evolution by natural selection was once called “the greatest idea anyone ever had.”
 In the 19th century, [Charles Darwin](https://en.wikipedia.org/wiki/Charles_Darwin) and [Alfred Russel Wallace](https://en.wikipedia.org/wiki/Alfred_Russel_Wallace) simultaneous realized that species evolve through random mutation and differential survival rates.
-- If we call human intervention in animal-breeding an example of “artificial selection,” we can call Mother Nature deciding the success or failure of a particular mutation “natural selection.”
+- If we call human intervention in animal-breeding an example of [artificial selection](https://en.wikipedia.org/wiki/Selective_breeding), we can call Mother Nature deciding the success or failure of a particular mutation “natural selection.”
 - Those best suited for survival tend to be preserved.
 But of course, conditions change.

 !!! example "Example of Natural Selection"